xBeatrice/neighboards/README.md

 # 🏡 Neighboards

-Neighboards is a personal project developed over a 3-month period using React JS.
+Neighboards is a personal project developed using React JS.
 It is a website that provides an intuitive interface for efficient task and user stories management.
 With customized capacity tracking and a unique design, Neighboards offers a personalized user experience.

 ## ✨ Features